imshubhamsingh/react-lazy-io/README.md

 ### Lazy.Image

 This components is a sweet lazy loaded image baked with simple transition.
-The placeholder for the image is is passed on as a child of it, in the form of `Lazy.Placeholder`.
+The placeholder for the image is passed on as a child of it, in the form of `Lazy.Placeholder`.
 It takes various props as:

 - as: DOM node tag name